 Before we move on to discussing Algorand's network bandwidth extensions, I would like to mention the main features of this platform that Algorand is instically developing.
 Over the past year, the team has made several major extensions to the platform, these extensions include:

 - Smart Contracts on layer-1, i.e. a very safe, fast and at the same time cheap approach to the smart-contracts concept.
-More on this I am writing here.
+More on this I'm writing here.

 - Atomic Transfers, that is, an integral, atomic approach to transactions.
-The ability to transfer ownership of many assets, tokens, at once, in such a way that either all of them are transferred or none.
-I wrote about what these functions are and what opportunities they open up, among others In this article.
+Possibility to transfer the ownership of many assets, tokens, at once, in such a way that either all of them are transferred or none.
+I wrote about what these functions are and what possibilities they open up in this article.

-- TEAL language, the programming language that the Algorand team designed and built made it the native language for their platform.
-The language is incomplete in Turing's understanding, and this is his forte.
+- TEAL language, i.e. the programming language that the Algorand team designed and built, made it the native language for their platform.
+This language is not Turing complete, and that is its strength.
 Why?
-Here I am giving a number of arguments.
+Here are some arguments.
 Algorand is also working with the Blockstack team on another language (Clarity) that will debut on both platforms in 2021, providing a secure environment for creating predictable smart contracts.

 - Algorand Co-Chains, that is, private chains based on the Algorand protocol that can simultaneously communicate with other private chains as well as with the public Algorand chain.
 It is interoperability inside the Algorand ecosystem.
 Attention! that's not all, we will also soon be interoperable with platforms that have a different consensus protocol, such as Ethereum.
 Algorand is working on its approach to bridging networks based on different consensus (similar to Polkadot or Cosmos).

 In mid-2020, Algorand additionally extended the platform with: